- Academic Calendar

 - Course Descriptions

-Present an official copy of a satisfactory score on the GRE or the GMAT taken within the last 5 years.
-GRE or GMAT scores on college transcripts are also acceptable.
+- Present an official copy of a satisfactory score on the Graduate Record Examination (GRE) or the Miller Analogies Test (MAT) taken within the last 5 years.
+GRE or MAT scores on college transcripts are also acceptable.

-Provide an essay or goal statement outlining career goals, reasons for choosing to attend a faith-based institution, and reasons for specifically choosing Adventist University of Health Sciences.
+- Provide an essay or goal statement outlining reasons for choosing to become a nurse anesthetist, reasons for choosing to attend a faith-based institution, and why you have specifically choosing ADU.

-Applicants are reminded that, due to the competitive nature of the admission process, meeting the minimum standards for admission does not guarantee admission to the program.
-After the initial screening of the applications, some applicants will be invited to campus for a personal interview (see requirement above).
+Note: Due to the competitive nature of the admission process applicants should understand that meeting the minimum standards does not guarantee admission into the program.
+Also, applicants will be screened and the most qualified individuals will be invited for an interview.